raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 ### Tor

-For Sparrow to use Tor to connect to the external services, Tor has to be running on your computer, either as a background service (reachable on port 9050) or by opening the Tor Browser (reachable on port 9150).
+For Sparrow to connect to the external services via Tor, Tor has to be running on your computer.
+You can run the Tor Browser and use port 9150 on localhost or else run Tor as a background service and use port 9050.

 Here, we'll use the Tor Browser and port 9150 as it is easier to set up on Windows and macOS.